DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/world-script.md

 Let's take a look at the primary way we make automatically triggered scripts: `world` script containers!

 A world script contains `events`.
 An event is basically: a thing that happens in the world.
 For example, when a player breaks a block, there's an event for that.
-Most events are named pretty clearly and simply - for example, the previously mentioned event would be `on player breaks block`.
-Note that all events start with the word `on`, and what follows is usually English phrasing of the event based on that.
-Some more examples of event names: `on player places block`, `on entity dies`, `on creeper powered`, `on lightning strikes`, ...
+Most events are named pretty clearly and simply - for example, the previously mentioned event would be `player breaks block`.
+Note that all events start with either the word `on` or `after`, and what follows is usually English phrasing of the event based on that.
+Some more examples of event names: `on player places block`, `after entity dies`, `on creeper powered`, `after lightning strikes`, ... <span class="parens">(the distinction between `on` and `after` is explained farther down this page)</span>.

 ### Let's See A Real World Script!